josemirm/ctoml/README.md

 # ctoml-embedded
 An easier to use and highly-portable TOML C library.

-This library only use  a small internal buffer and a given string with the TOML data, and that is the reason which makes it very competent to be used in an embedded environment, where memory is scarce and dynamic memory might not be allowed, if it's even possible.
+This library only use a small internal buffer and a given string with the TOML data, and no dynamic memory is needed in any way.

 ## Description
 __Attention__: This is an early alpha WIP project.
 Currently is non-functional

 ### What is done:
-- Primary parsing of the content of the data
+- Primary parsing the structure of the content
 - Basic format error checking
 - Most helper functions to getting the rest of the values
+- Getting booleans from the TOML data

 ### What needs to be done
 - Getting the different types of values
-- Debug the main parsing functions

 ## License